deepak-shah-np/contacts-app/readme.md

 ## Framework
-The application is written in PHP based on the [Laravel](http://laravel.com) framework, current version of Laravel used for this project is 5.4.
+The application is built on PHP based [Laravel 5.4](http://laravel.com) framework.

 ## Tools and packages